 How to Move a Beehive a Short Distance

-If you need to move your beehive a short distance, you should have few problems.
+If you need to move your beehive a short distance, – very short, you should have few problems.
 A couple of feet to the left, right, back or forward is not a big deal.

-I had a beekeeping friend who did this by placing his hive on a child’s play wagon.
+I had a beekeeping friend who did this by placing his hive on an old play wagon – I would recommend a sturdy garden cart .
 Each week he pulled the hive a little farther along it destination.
 It looked funny but it worked!

-Some beekeepers favor closing up the hive for a couple of day when moving the hive.
-They feel this allows them to it more than 3 feet but less than 2-3 miles.
+Some beekeepers favor closing up the hive for a couple of days after moving the hive to the new location.
+They feel this allows them to it move the hive more than 3 feet but less than 2-3 miles in one step.
 I do not doubt that this method can work.
 However, I am not a proponent of closing up hives.
 I think it stress the bees and its just not my way.

 How to Move a Beehive A Long Distance